 \GASB Statement No. 68 requires ten years of information to be presented in this table.
 However, until a full 10-year trend is compiled, the District will present information for those years for which information is available.

-Data reported is measured as of December 31, 2018, 2017, 2016, 2015, and 2014.
+Data reported is measured as of December 31, 2019, 2018, 2017, 2016, 2015, and 2014.

-Lincoln County School District No. 2 Schedule of Employer Contributions-WRS Public Employees' Pension Plan Last 10 Fiscal Years\
+Lincoln County School District No. 2 Schedule of Employer's Share of Net Pension Liability-WRS Public Employees' Pension Plan Last 10 Fiscal Years\